BabylonJS/Editor/README.md

 * Scene graph view
 * Create and edit custom post-process
 * Create and edit custom materials
-* Attach custom scripts (JavaScript) to your objects
+* Attach custom scripts (JavaScript and TypeScript) to your objects
-* Live test your scenes with debug support
+* Test your scenes with debug support

 ## Installing
 Installing dependencies